unrealwork/atsd-use-cases/NorwayCars/README.md

   ```

 8. Execute SQL queries for `nor.registered_vehicles` and `nor.registered_vehicles_by_make` to analyze statistics in tabular format using [SQL](https://github.com/axibase/atsd/tree/master/sql#overview) syntax implemented in ATSD.
-9. Create new [visualizations](http://axibase.com/products/axibase-time-series-database/visualization/) on **Configuration > Portals** page using chart configurations from the Chartlab examples above.
+9. Create new [visualizations](http://axibase.com/products/axibase-time-series-database/visualization/) on **Configuration > Portals** page using chart configurations from the ChartLab examples above.

 > Feel free to contact us with installation and technical support issues via the [feedback](https://axibase.com/feedback/) form.